-Located in Terra Cotta, aka the heart of horse country, Spirit Tree Estate Cidery is a family-owned and operated orchard, cidery, bakery, restaurant and artisan shop frequented by the likes of Galen Weston and Michael Bonacini.
+Located in Terra Cotta, aka the heart of horse country, Spirit Tree Estate Cidery is a family-owned and operated orchard, cidery, bakery, restaurant and artisan shop.
+It is frequented by the likes of Galen Weston and Michael Bonacini.
 Experience a tasting of the cider infused with hops or the classic Estate Reserve, an aged cider resembling a chardonnay.
-Be sure to stay for lunch as they offer an extensive menu of scratch-made quiche and flatbreads, featuring locally sourced ingredients.
+Be sure to stay for lunch.
+They offer an extensive menu of scratch-made quiche and flatbreads.
+All featuring locally sourced ingredients.

-Canadiana at its finest, the McMichael Gallery, located in the picturesque town of Kleinburg, is where to go for a unique combination of quintessential Canadian art and landscape.
-The gallery is renowned for its collection of original works by the Group of Seven, Tom Thomson and First Nations artists who have influenced the development of our Canadian art.
+Canadiana at its finest.
+The McMichael Gallery, located in the picturesque town of Kleinburg, is where to go for a unique combination of quintessential Canadian art and landscape.
+The gallery is renowned for its collection of original works by the Group of Seven, Tom Thomson.
+Plus First Nations artists who have influenced the development of our Canadian art.
 Not to mention the grounds are a spectacular display of old foliage and Inukshuks.

 Looking to become one with nature?
-You’re certainly not going to find your zen among the tourists and neon lights of Niagara Falls, but the Devil’s Punch Bowl in Hamilton might do the trick.
+You’re certainly not going to find your zen among the tourists and neon lights of Niagara Falls.
+But the Devil’s Punch Bowl in Hamilton might do the trick.
 This ribbon waterfall is located in the centre of rainbow-coloured layers of stratified rock that visitors are welcome to explore.
-Stand atop the platform and experience a stunning view of Hamilton and then hike the challenging trail that descends down into the gorge.
+Stand atop the platform and experience a stunning view of Hamilton.
+Then hike the challenging trail that descends down into the gorge.

 The Bruce Trail is Canada’s oldest marked footpath, running along the escarpment and all the way to Tobermory, which is approximately 890km of hike-able trails.
 Many chapters are located within a one-hour drive from Toronto.
 Download the Bruce Trail App to select the chapter best suited to you.
 If you want to turn your hike into a weekend getaway, the trail is speckled with charming inns and B&Bs as well as camping grounds.

 Did we miss any awesome GTA attractions?
-Let Vv Magazine know in the comments below, or tweet us @ViewtheVibe.
+Let View The Vibe know in the comments below, or tweet us @ViewtheVibe.